datafusion-contrib/ray-sql/README.md

 ## Status

 - Partially working.
-Can run a few TPC-H queries.
+Can run about half of the TPC-H benchmark queries.

 ## Features